 History of Night Secondary School (NSS)

-As an integral part of St. Scholastica’s College, the Night Secondary School provides a five-year Secondary Education with vocational, technical, hands-on training to deserving economically –challenged girls and young women from neighboring communities who are unable to pursue Secondary Education.
+The Night Secondary School provides five years secondary education with vocational, technical, hands-on training to girls and women who are economically-challenged and unable to pursue secondary education.

-2. Equipped with adequate professional, communication and technical skills
+1. Equip students with adequate communication and technical skills;

 The student’s grade in each of the subject area is determined by the combined results of her examinations and class work.
 The quarterly examinations make up 30% of the final grade and the class standing (comprised of quizzes, long tests, journals, and laboratory reports) accounts for 70% for the first 3 grading periods.
 For the 4th quarter, the final examination is given a weight of 40% and 60% goes to the class standing.